 Your doctor will perform a clinical examination to rule out other causes of pain above the kneecap or at the front of the knee, such as kneecap arthritis, fat pad impingement, torn meniscus, pes bursitis, housemaid’s knee, and patellar tendonitis.

 Often, we use imaging to diagnose quad tendonitis and rule out other causes.
-Usually, ultrasound and MRI scans can see changes in swelling and collagen breakdown of the tendon.
-Ultrasound has advantages over MRI scans, including seeing calcification more clearly and at a lower cost.
+Usually, ultrasound and MRI scans can detect changes in swelling and collagen breakdown of the tendon.
+Ultrasound has advantages over MRI scans, including the ability to see calcification more clearly and at a lower cost.

 Treatment